mirzaakhena/gogen/README.md

 Before we start, make sure you already have `go.mod` file.
-If you don't have it, create the new one with this command
+If you don't have it, create the new one with this command (for example your module name is : "your/awesome/project")
 ```shell
 $ go mod init your/awesome/project
 ```